Trump Leaves Top Administration Positions Unfilled, Says Hollow Government By Design

 "I'm generally not going to make a lot of the appointments that would normally be — because you don't need them," Trump said in an interview with Forbes Magazine last week.
 "I mean, you look at some of these agencies, how massive they are, and it's totally unnecessary.
 They have hundreds of thousands of people."

-Asked about the president's comment, press secretary Sarah Sanders said some jobs are in the process of being filled, with candidates going through an intensive vetting process, but "The president came to Washington to drain the swamp and get rid of a lot of duplication, make government more efficient.
+Asked about the president's comment, press secretary Sarah Sanders said that some jobs are in the process of being filled, with candidates going through an intensive vetting process, but that "the president came to Washington to drain the swamp and get rid of a lot of duplication, make government more efficient.
 And so if we can have one person do a job instead of six, then we certainly want to do that."

-As North Korea's intensifies its effort to become a nuclear-armed nation, threatening the U.S. and its allies, President Trump still hasn't nominated key people to help develop the U.S. strategy and response.
+As North Korea intensifies its effort to become a nuclear-armed nation, threatening the U.S. and its allies, Trump still hasn't nominated key people to help develop the U.S. strategy and response.
 More than half of State Department positions requiring Senate confirmation still don't have a nominee, including the ambassador to South Korea and the assistant secretary for East Asian and Pacific affairs.

 Loading...